mikebednarz/books-app/README.md

+# Books App

+Use this application to store book cards using their Open Library ID number.

 # Starting the project

-To run this project, start by running npm run build in your terminal.
-Next, run npm start and the project should open in your local host.
+To run this project, start by running npm install in your terminal.
+Then, run npm run build.
+Finally, run npm start and the project should open in your local host.

 ## Available Scripts